-2. Understand what is needed for a team to adopt change
+2. The importance of managing a team through change: understand what is needed to adopt change

 Change happens one person at a time, and for each person there will be motivations for and against them being prepared to adopt a change.
 An appropriate analogy here is a see-saw or a set of scales.
 On one side are the person’s motivations/reasons for adopting change, i.e. what they believe they will gain from the change.
 On the other side are the motivations/reasons against, i.e. what they believe they will lose, combined with their fears about the transition.

-When leading a team through change part of the role of a manager is to help people fully understand what they will gain; reassure them about what they fear losing; and create a safe environment for them to transition.
+When leading teams through change help people fully understand what they will gain; reassure them about what they fear losing; and create a safe environment for them to transition.
 By doing this, managers can help tip the balance so that people adopt change and feel supported through it.

 The key here (again) is conversation – get a clear understanding of what team members are feeling as a ‘cost’ to them in relation to the change.
 To do this effectively: